Chrom: Appearances

-Other appearances
+Chrom originates from the Nintendo and Intelligent Systems video game Fire Emblem Awakening, an entry in the Fire Emblem series.
+Chrom is the leader of his personal army and the Shepherds.
+In the beginning of the game, he finds an amnesiac Avatar in a field and takes them in, and over the course of the story helps defend Ylisse from enemy forces.
+He later learns that the "Marth" that had been aiding him is actually a future version of his daughter Lucina.
+She hails from a future where Grima, a Dragon previously fought by Chrom's ancestor, destroyed the world, and traveled back in time to save the future.
+To fight Grima, Chrom empowers the Falchion.
+Although he now has the power to stop Grima, it takes Avatar's sacrifice themself to truly kill Grima.
+Depending on the player's final choice, the game will reach one of two different endings.
+If Chrom deals the final blow, Grima is put back to sleep, but if the Avatar deals the final blow, Grima dies but the Avatar survives.
+Matthew Mercer stated that for inspiration of Chrom's voice, he wanted his voice to be cool and stoic, but also casual and a bit playful.

-Chrom appears as a potential character to be acquired in the mobile tactical role-playing game Fire Emblem Heroes, and as one of the main characters in Fire Emblem Warriors.
-For Fire Emblem Heroes‘ monthly Legendary Hero Banner in February 2020, Chrom is featured with a redesigned appearance and is armed with a bow and arrow instead of his Falchion sword, along with a different set of abilities and skills.
+Chrom appears as a unit in the mobile tactical role-playing game Fire Emblem Heroes, and as one of the main characters in Fire Emblem Warriors.
+For his appearance in Fire Emblem Heroes monthly Legendary Hero Banner in February 2020, Chrom has a redesigned appearance and is armed with a bow and arrow instead of the Falchion, along with a different set of abilities and skills.
 He also appears as a DLC Emblem in Fire Emblem Engage along with a Male Robin.

-Chrom has appeared in several crossover video games as a representative character of the Fire Emblem franchise, including Project X Zone 2 and Tokyo Mirage Sessions#FE.
-In Tokyo Mirage Sessions, Chrom is depicted as an otherworldly being, a prince from another dimension, who is bonded with the game's lead character Itsuki Aoi after he is "purified" by Itsuki's Performa ability.
-A costume based on Chrom's Awakening outfit was also available as part of a cross-promotion effort in Capcom's Monster Hunter: Frontier G video game.
-Chrom is a playable character in 2018's Super Smash Bros.
-Ultimate as part of the game's core fighting cast, as an "echo fighter" to Roy, meaning he has a similar set of moves.
-As part of the Dragalia Lost Fire Emblem Kindred Ties event which ran from April 30, 2020, to May 11, 2020, Chrom was featured as an addition in the summoning banner.
+Chrom has appeared in several crossover video games as a representative character of the Fire Emblem franchise, including Project X Zone 2 and Tokyo Mirage Sessions ♯FE.
+In Tokyo Mirage Sessions, Chrom is depicted as an otherworldly being, a prince from another dimension, who is bonded with the game's lead character Itsuki Aoi after being "purified" by Itsuki's Performa ability.
+A costume based on Chrom's Awakening outfit was also available as part of a cross-promotion in Capcom's Monster Hunter Frontier G. Chrom is a playable character in 2018's Super Smash Bros.
+Ultimate as an "echo fighter" to Roy, with a similar set of moves.
+As part of the Dragalia Lost Fire Emblem Kindred Ties event which ran from April 30, 2020, to May 11, 2020, Chrom was featured in the summoning banner.

-Promotion and merchandise
+Promotion and reception

-Nintendo initially released an Amiibo figure of Chrom in October 2017, and later a second figure with the character's redesigned appearance as seen in Ultimate in November 2019.
+Nintendo initially released an Amiibo figure of Chrom in October 2017, and later a second figure with his redesigned appearance from Ultimate in November 2019.
 Fire Emblem developers Intelligent Systems intended to release a pair of limited edition collectible keychains in September 2019, one of which resembled a miniature replica of Chrom's signature weapon.